TNGPS/gameye-sdk-docs/README.md

 [Command and Query Responsibility Segregation](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/) design pattern.

-We have disticts set or `queries` you can use the GET information from the API servers, and we have an other set of `commands` you can user to change things.
-You will use the `query` interface to get information about possible games and options and about statistics of a match in progress.
-However you will need to use the `command` interface for things like ` `start`ing and `stop`ping a match etc.
+We have disticts set or `queries` you can use the GET information from the API, and we have an other set of `commands` you can use to change things.
+You can use the `query` interface to get information about possible games and options and about statistics of a match in progress.
+However you will need to use the `command` interface for things such as to `start` and `stop` a match etc.

 ## Get information about available games and locations

-A wide range of games and game opions are available, you can `GET` an up to date list using the `game` `Query`.
+A wide range of games and game opions are available, you can `GET` an live list using the `game` `Query`.

 The result will be a structure with a list of `game`s, a list of `location`s and for each `game` a list of locations where the game is available.